 Translators working in localization need a solid grasp of the languages to be translated, a thorough understanding of technical concepts and vocabulary, and a high degree of knowledge about the intended target audience or users of the product.
 Because software often is involved, it is not uncommon for people who work in this area of translation to have a strong background in computer science or to have computer-related work experience.

+Self-employed and freelance interpreters and translators need general business skills to successfully manage their finances and careers.
+They must set prices for their work, bill customers, keep financial records, and market their services to attract new business and build their client base.
 Certification and advancement.
 There is currently no universal form of certification required of interpreters and translators in the United States.
 However there are a variety of different tests that workers can take to demonstrate proficiency, which may be helpful in gaining employment.
 For example, the American Translators Association provides certification in 24 language combinations involving English for its members.

 Federal courts have certification for Spanish, Navajo, and Haitian Creole interpreters, and many State and municipal courts offer their own forms of certification.
 The National Association of Judiciary Interpreters and Translators also offers certification for court interpreting.